GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation: Prompts

 \subsection{Prompts for Cross-Modal Reward Model}

-Using the prompt below, the cross-modal reward model compares the description of the auxiliary line generated by the policy model against a pair of diagrams, the original image $I$ and its auxiliary-line counterpart $I^+$, and returns a single line justification and a calibrated score in \([0,1]\) that measures visual–textual agreement.
+Using the prompt as shown in Figure~\ref{fig:prompt_reward}, the cross-modal reward model compares the description of the auxiliary line generated by the policy model against a pair of diagrams, the original image $I$ and its auxiliary-line counterpart $I^+$, and returns a single line justification and a calibrated score in \([0,1]\) that measures visual–textual agreement.
 The instruction emphasizes the correctness of auxiliary-line constructions and adherence to geometric constraints.
 Higher scores indicate stronger alignment.